maredios/AI-predicting-a-film-s-rating/README.md

 ...
 ```

-This file contains all features in descending importance order, allowing detailed inspection of model behavior.
+This representation enables detailed inspection of which textual, categorical, or numerical inputs contribute most strongly to the model’s predictions.

 ### 4.2.3 Observations

-The most influential features typically fall into three categories:
+The most influential features fall into three main groups:

-- TF-IDF terms from the overview text
+**1. TF-IDF terms (overview text)**
-  Words signaling tone, themes or narrative quality often carry strong predictive power.
+Words reflecting themes, tone, or narrative elements often show strong predictive power.
+These textual signals dominate the ranking.

-- Genres and cast members
+**2. Genres and cast encodings**
-  Certain genres (e.g., drama, thriller) and prominent actors show notable correlations with audience ratings.
+Certain genres and specific high-profile actors are consistently correlated with higher or lower ratings.

-- Production companies
+**3. Production companies**
-  Well-established studios tend to be associated with more consistent production values.
+Major studios frequently appear among the more influential categorical features, suggesting a link between studio reputation and audience expectations.

-Even though numerical features such as budget and popularity contribute to the model, the text and multi-label categorical components dominate the importance ranking.
-This suggests that semantic content and film identity cues are among the strongest predictors of audience ratings.
+Although numerical features (e.g., budget, popularity) contribute meaningfully, textual and multi-label categorical components have a substantially greater impact.
+This indicates that semantic movie descriptions and identity-defining metadata are highly informative for rating prediction.

 ---

 ## 4.3 Summary

-The evaluation shows that:
+The evaluation demonstrates that:

 - The model converges reliably with stable test performance.
-- Overfitting is present but controlled through boosting regularization.
+- Overfitting is present but remains controlled through XGBoost’s regularization parameters.
-- The analysis of feature importance highlights meaningful patterns in the data.
+- The feature importance analysis reveals clear and interpretable patterns aligned with the structure of movie metadata.
-- The combination of textual, categorical and numerical inputs results in a rich and informative feature space.
+- Combining textual, categorical, and numerical inputs forms a rich feature space that captures multiple dimensions of film characteristics.

-These results confirm the suitability of the chosen methodology for the task of rating prediction.
+Overall, these results confirm the suitability of the chosen preprocessing strategy and model architecture for the task of rating prediction.

 ---